Better safe than sorry: how to find an insurance that doesn´t drive you (non)mad.

 Being a Dutch national, the very best insurance I have been able to find is the one from Oom-verzekeringen.
 For my health insurance with

-I have their ´temporarily in a foreign country´ insurance which covers me for two years having my residence in Spain.
-If after that I still live in Spain, I need to switch to the ´permanently in a foreign country´ insurance and the price will go up a bit.
+For the first two years of living in Spain, I used their ´temporarily in a foreign country´ insurance which covers me for two years having my residence in Spain.
+Since it has now been 7 years since I live in Spain, I had to switch to the ´permanently in a foreign country´ insurance and the price went up a bit.
+I decided to get a Spanish health and travel insurance.
+But still, for short-term travelers and nomads, this is a nice option!

 I also have a travel insurance with them, this includes reimbursement if anything valuable gets stolen, transportation home in case of emergencies, etc. I pay 80,- a year for this insurance.So in total I pay 680,- for both my international health as well as my travel insurance.